2016 - 2019 Early Warning Feasibility Study

-We have undertaken a feasibility study for offshore geophysical monitoring of the Cascadia subduction zone that considered its design, cost and benefits.
+We undertook a feasibility study for offshore geophysical monitoring of the Cascadia subduction zone that considered its design, cost and benefits.
 To accomplish this, we:

 - Analyzed existing offshore data and conducted modeling studies to help constrain the requirements for effective earthquake and deformation monitoring.